Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Conditional expectations, state extensions and their CPTP factorizations

-This result allows us to focus on finding an algebra $\Bs$, that allows for a state extension $\SE_\Bs$ such that equation \eqref{eqn:reduction1} holds.
+This result allows us to focus on finding a CPTP projection $\SE_\As$ such that equation \eqref{eqn:reduction1} holds.
 The core idea follows naturally from the last results and two observations: (i) the reachable space $\Rs$ and $\Ns^\perp$ represent subspaces that support reductions for the dynamics; (ii) composing a CPTP injection map with a CPTP dynamics and a CPTP reduction map amounts to a reduced CPTP dynamics.
-What we need then is to close the reachable subspace, or the orthogonal to the non-observable subspace, to suitable algebras that admit a state extensions, which we can factorize in a CPTP injection and reduction pair.
-We are then left with one open problem: how to construct an algebra so that it allows for an exact reduction, admits a state extension, and it is the minimal one having such properties.
-This will be the focus of the next section.
+Hence given a reachable subspace or the subspace orthogonal to the non-observable subspace we shall extend them to an an operator subspace that is the image of a CPTP projection $\SE_\As$.
+The latter can then factorize in a CPTP injection and reduction pair.
+We are then left with one open problem: how to construct an operator space that is the image of a CPTP projection $\SE_\As$, and is of minimal dimension.
+This shall be the focus of the next section.